Potential Health Benefits of Bamboo Tea

 High levels of cortisol have been linked to a range of health problems, including anxiety, depression, and insomnia.

-By making your cortisol levels go down, bamboo tea may help relieve these symptoms and make you feel more calm.
+By making your cortisol levels go down, bamboo tea may help relieve these symptoms and make you feel calmer.

 Bamboo tea has a lot of minerals like calcium, magnesium, and potassium in it.